-With the effect of concussions and head injuries has been a topical area for contact sports over the last few years, club rugby legend Bill Watson (36) has come out today and cleared things up, stating that anyone who goes off the field with a head knock is “soft”.
+With the effect of concussions and head injuries has been a topical area for contact sports over the last few years, club rugby league legend Bill Watson (36) has come out today and cleared things up, stating that anyone who goes off the field with a head knock is “soft”.

 “What do they call them now, “concussions?”
 Mate, staggering around with blurred vision and trying to tackle blokes is part and parcel of the greatest game on earth,” he said.

 “Once I got knocked out cold for 2 or 3 minutes, but I didn’t go off.
-I got up and ripped in, because that’ what it takes to be a man,” says the young father of three who has forgotten school pick up twice this week.
+I got up and ripped in, because that’ what it takes to be a man,” says the young father of three who has forgotten school pick up twice last week.

 His comments come after the NRL decided to crack down on blocks concussing each other by landing their shoulders and forearms flush on other blokes’ chins.